 All data is stored on our HIPAA-compliant cloud servers.
 You can log in from anywhere and view results on the spot.

 Developed by leading neuroscientists at Baylor College of Medicine, BrainCheck takes well-established neurocognitive tests and combines them with tablet technology.

 Access trusted resources at any time.
 Our paid subscribers can count on the BrainCheck team to personally answer any questions that may arise.

-Concussion is still poorly understood.
-More research is urgently needed in this area.
-In fact, “concussion” is a term that may describe multiple conditions, which may explain the wide variance in symptoms and recovery paths among individuals.
 Only about 10% of concussions are currently detected with imaging technologies, with 90% diagnosed via a patient’s symptoms, history, and description of events.
 By joining the BrainCheck community, you can help us leverage technology to make progress toward developing stronger, individualized treatments.